tomvanbraeckel/yamcs.github.com/docs/server/SCOS2K_Loader.md

 # Known problems and limitations
+The SCOS-2K loader has been implemented as a proof of concept and only subjected to limited testing by loading a [TERMA TSC](https://ccs.terma.com/) test database and comparing the TM/TC decoding/encoding with the TSC.
+A number of known limitations are documented below.

-To be fixed as soon as someone shows some interest in using this project:
+To be fixed as soon as someone shows some interest in this project (please submit an [issue](https://github.com/yamcs/yamcs-scos2k/issues/new) if you want this fixed):

 * the loader does not detect when the files have changed and does not reload the database.
 This is because it looks at the date  of the ASCII directory.
 As a workaround you can either remove the serialized MDB from ~/.yamcs or /opt/yamcs/cache or run "touch ASCII" to change the date of the directory.